-The stored function GTID\INTERSECTION\WITH\UUID() can be used to find out if a replica attached to a multisource replication setup has applied all the transactions originating from one particular source.
+The stored function GTID_INTERSECTION_WITH_UUID() can be used to find out if a replica attached to a multisource replication setup has applied all the transactions originating from one particular source.
 In this scenario, source1 and source2 are both sources and replicas and replicate to each other. source2 also has its own replica.
-The replica also receives and applies transactions from source1 if source2 is configured with log\replica\updates=ON, but it does not do so if source2 uses log\replica\updates=OFF.
-Whichever the case, we currently want only to find out if the replica is up to date with source2.
-In this situation, GTID\INTERSECTION\WITH\UUID() can be used to identify the transactions that source2 originated, discarding the transactions that source2 has replicated from source1.
-The built-in function GTID\SUBSET() can then be used to compare the result with the gtid\executed set on the replica.
-If the replica is up to date with source2, the gtid\executed set on the replica contains all the transactions in the intersection set (the transactions that originated from source2).
+The replica also receives and applies transactions from source1 if source2 is configured with log_replica_updates=ON, but it does not do so if source2 uses log_replica_updates=OFF.
+Whichever the case, we currently want only to find out if the replica is up to date with source2 originated, discarding the transactions that source2 has replicated from source1.
+The built-in function GTID_SUBSET() can then be used to compare the result with the gtid_executed set on the replica.
+If the replica is up to date with source2, the gtid_executed set on the replica.
+If the replica is up to date with source2 has replicated from source1.
+The built-in function GTID_SUBSET() can then be used to compare the result with the gtid_executed set on the replica.
+If the replica is up to date with source2, the gtid_executed set on the replica.
+If the replica is up to date with source2, the gtid_executed set on the replica.
+If the replica is up to date with source2.

-To carry out this check, store the values of gtid\executed and the server UUID from source2 and the value of gtid\executed from the replica into user variables as follows:
+To carry out this check, store the values of gtid_executed and the server UUID from source2 and the value of gtid_executed from the replica into user variables as follows:

-''' source2> SELECT @@GLOBAL.gtid_executed INTO @source2_gtid_executed; source2> SELECT @@GLOBAL.server_uuid INTO @source2_server_uuid; replica> SELECT @@GLOBAL.gtid_executed INTO @replica_gtid_executed; '''
+source2> SELECT @@GLOBAL.gtid_executed INTO @source2_gtid_executed; source2> SELECT @@GLOBAL.server_uuid INTO @source2_server_uuid;

+replica> SELECT @@GLOBAL.gtid_executed INTO @replica_gtid_executed;

-Then use GTID\INTERSECTION\WITH\UUID() and GTID\SUBSET() with these variables as input, as follows:
+Then use GTID_INTERSECTION_WITH_UUID() and GTID_SUBSET() with these variables as input, as follows:

-''' SELECT

-GTID_SUBSET(

-GTID_INTERSECTION_WITH_UUID(@source2_gtid_executed,

-@source2_server_uuid),

-@replica_gtid_executed); '''
+SELECT GTID_SUBSET(GTID_INTERSECTION_WITH_UUID(@source2_gtid_executed, @source2_server_uuid), @replica_gtid_executed);

-The server identifier from source2 (@source2\server\uuid) is used with GTID\INTERSECTION\WITH\UUID() to identify and return only those GTIDs from the set of GTIDs that originated on source2, omitting those that originated on source1.
-The resulting GTID set is then compared with the set of all executed GTIDs on the replica, using GTID\SUBSET().
-If this statement returns nonzero (true), all the identified GTIDs from source2 (the first set input) are also found in gtid\executed from the replica, meaning that the replica has received and executed all the transactions that originated from source2.
+The server identifier from source2 (@source2_server_uuid) is used with GTID_INTERSECTION_WITH_UUID() to identify and return only those GTIDs from the set of GTIDs that originated on source2, omitting those that originated on source1.
+The resulting GTID set is then compared with the set of all executed GTIDs on the replica, using GTID_SUBSET().
+If this statement returns nonzero (true), all the identified GTIDs from source2 (the first set input) are also found in gtid_executed from the replica, meaning that the replica has received and executed all the transactions that originated from source2.